isaacroberts/Speech-to-Midi/README.md

 Omitting X and Y defaults an octave range of 3 to 6.

-Run python spectra.py -help to see this description.
+Run "python spectra.py -help" to see this description.

 ---